Chanelmorgan/Chanelmorgan/README.md

 ## About Me

 I am passionate about software development, machine learning, and data science.
 My goal is to leverage technology to solve real-world problems and contribute to innovative projects.
+I am a self-driven and motivated individual who enjoys learning new information and applying that knowledge.
+Combining this with an exceptional amount of passion for front and back-end development I have constantly kept my knowledge fresh and up to date by frequently producing projects and attending online courses to increase my knowledge within the Software Engineering space.
+Which has resulted in developing a strong foundational base with HTML, CSS & JavaScript.

+A strong confident communicator, with the ability to listen and take on information and well-versed analytical skills I thrive with finding answers to problems using all the resources available at my disposal, and if it isn’t I thoroughly enjoy the process of finding the answer the problem, leaving no stone unturned.
+I believe in lifelong learning, in terms of technical, behavioral, and life skills.
+I’m a persuasive communicator who is both direct and succinct and I always ensure I am clear about what I'm doing, why, and what I expect of others.

 During my placement year at Airbus Defence and Space, I worked as an Intern Software Developer where I gained hands-on experience in agile development and Java.
 I contributed to the continuous integration and development of many projects, which helped me enhance my coding, problem-solving, and teamwork skills.

 Throughout my studies, I have engaged in various projects that have further strengthened my expertise and prepared me for a successful tech career.

 ## Skills